 Regarding point 1 (enhance), I’ll begin with the Central Park West (CPW) trunk line, which serves the A, B, C, and D trains.

-UPDATE (02.08.2019): Added links to the first two posts of this series.
+UPDATE (02.18.2019): Added links to the next three posts in this series.
 Check back regularly for more updates.

 Over the years, I’ve given much thought to New York’s transportation infrastructure and how to improve it.
 While I mainly focused on subways, given my love of trains, I recently began thinking beyond the rails.